Alejandra Gutiérrez Campos

 Alejandra Gutiérrez Campos (born 8 November 1976) is a Mexican politician serving as mayor of León, Guanajuato, since 2021.
 From 2015 to 2018, she was a member of the Chamber of Deputies, representing Guanajuato's 6th district.
 From 2018 to 2021, she was a member of the Congress of Guanajuato.

 Gutiérrez Campos was born in San Juan de los Lagos, Jalisco.
-She has been an active member of the National Action Party (PAN) since 2006.
+She was an active member of the National Action Party (PAN) from 2006 until resigning her party membership in April 2026.
+A few days later she joined the Citizens' Movement (MC), which described her as a potential future gubernatorial candidate for that party.